 Support Services for Patients & Families

-Clinical Nutrition department personnel are integral members of the multidisciplinary team that provides patient care at St. Jude and is committed to excellence in patient care, as is the rest of the team.
+Clinical nutritionists are integral members of the multidisciplinary team that provides patient care at St. Jude.
+Read about Clinical Nutrition

-The staff of Rehabilitation Services provide care when the symptoms of cancer and treatment side effects cause problems with a child's daily activities and thus interferes with a child's development.
+Read how Rehabilitation Services can help with the symptoms of cancer and treatment side effects causes problems with daily activities and development.

-The School Program provides opportunities to continue normal educational activities and to provide re-entry services to ease the transition back to the community school.
+Read about the St. Jude school program, which provides normal educational activities and can ease the transition back to the child’s school.

-Social Work staff is here to support you and your family through counseling.
-Your child's social worker will also help you understand the services available to help your family adjust.
+Read how St. Jude’s social work staff can support you and your family through counseling and help you understand services available to help your family adjust.

-Spiritual Care Services provides spiritual or religious services to promote spiritual well-being to each patient and his or her family as they are affected by the diagnosis of catastrophic illness
+St. Jude chaplains promote spiritual well-being to each patient family as they are affected by catastrophic illness.
+Read about Spiritual Care Services.